Welcome

 During winter and spring 2006/2007, we

-identified as requiring major maintenance and so it has been decided to update
+been identified as requiring major maintenance and so it has been decided to

-the design at the same time.
-Abutments were renewed and a complete new wider
+update the design at the same time.
+Abutments were renewed and a complete new

-and stronger steel superstructure was fabricated in our workshops and assembled
+wider and stronger steel superstructure was fabricated in our workshops and

 There is a page created showing this work